Obama asks supporters to help with rollout of troubled healthcare plan

 "There are a whole range of things that we're going to need to do once we get this fixed to talk about federal procurement when it comes to IT and how that's organized," Obama told a smaller, invitation-only group who had a private question-and-answer session with him.

-The Obama administration is scrambling to get people enrolled in the Obamacare system, with the first month's enrollment figures to be released in about 10 days and expected to be lower than anticipated.
+The Obama administration is scrambling to get people enrolled in the Obamacare system, with the first month's enrolment figures to be released in about 10 days and expected to be lower than anticipated.

 BATTLING BY ANECDOTE